This post may contain affiliate sales links. Please see my full disclosure policy for details

 For the filling:

-- Melt the chocolate: In a microwave-safe bowl, microwave the white chocolate chips at 50% power in 30-second increments, stirring each time until the chocolate is melted.
+- In a microwave-safe bowl, microwave the white chocolate at 50% power in 30-second increments, stirring each time until the chocolate is melted.
 Stir until completely smooth.
 Set aside

-- Make whipped cream: Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.
-Prepare the whipped cream.
-Pour 1 ¼ cups heavy whipping cream into the chilled bowl and use an electric or stand mixer to beat the heavy cream on medium-high speed until soft peaks form.
+- Prepare the whipped cream.
+Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.
+Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until soft peaks start to form.
 Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
-Set the whipped cream aside.
+Set aside.